SebastianJL/tipsy-io/README.md

 # TipsyIO
 Read and write tipsy files as numpy arrays.
-Tipsy a binary data format used in PKDGRAV3.
+Tipsy is a binary data format used in [PKDGRAV3][pkdgrav3].

 # Basic usage
 See examples folder for basic examples.